-We are pursuing the sale of our Intellectual Property & Science business.
+In July 2016, we entered into a definitive agreement to sell our Intellectual Property & Science business for \$3.55 billion.
+The sale is expected to close before the end of the year following regulatory approvals and satisfaction of other customary closing conditions.
 Intellectual Property & Science is a provider of comprehensive intellectual property and scientific information, decision support tools and services that enable the lifecycle of innovation for governments, academia, publishers, corporations and law firms to discover, protect and commercialize new ideas and brands.
-We currently expect the sale to close in the second half of 2016.

 Intellectual Property & Science is classified as a discontinued operation for 2016 reporting purposes.
 To facilitate a comparison with our 2016 results, prior-year period amounts in this management's discussion and analysis have been restated to conform to the current period's presentation.
-See the "Results of Discontinued Operations" section of this management's discussion and analysis for additional information.
+See the "Results of Discontinued Operations" and "Subsequent Events" sections of this management's discussion and analysis for additional information.